BlueBrain/nexus-forge/docs/source/archetypes.rst

 Mapping
 -------

-The mapping interface provides the interfaces to load and serialize mapping files.
+The Mapping archetype defines an interface for loading (from a file, a str or a URL) and serializing mapping rules.
+Mappings are declarative rules encoding the logic of transforming data from a given source and format into resources.

 .. code-block:: python